 China's Elevated Bus Project Seemed Too Good To Be True — And It Was

 In China, a futuristic new kind of urban transport that its promoters claimed would beat traffic jams appears to have gone off the rails.
-That became clear when police arrested the people behind the project for suspected fraud last week.
+That became clear last week when police arrested the people behind the project on suspicion of fraud.

 Dubbed the Transit Elevated Bus, the vehicle looks a bit like a catamaran on rails or a bus that straddles two lanes of traffic.